MileHacker Logo

 • Watch for "topes" (speed bumps), which may be large and sometimes poorly marked.

-• Street parking can be difficult; public parking garages are common.
+• Street parking may be challenging; public multi-story car parks are common.

 Other Transportation Notes